 The history on these models is that they were originally commissioned by S-Helper Service and manufactured by American Models back in 1992.
 When their collaboration ended, American Models continued to produce and sell these cars to this day.

 From end-of-diaphragm to end-of-diaphragm, the body measures 15.5" or a scale 82'8".
+The model weighs 11.7oz (332g), which is about 2oz too heavy.
+The wheels are perfectly in gauge, according to the NASG standard.
 The car is labeled "Cafe Car" with no road number.
 I ordered the "scale" version, so it comes with scale wheels and truck-mounted fixed/dummy "scale" couplers.
 It has six-wheel trucks and there is no electrical pick-up provided from the wheels.
 The underbody has some large components cast in, but no brakelines and only the bottom half of the cylinders are cast.
 There is a metal rod glued in between the centersills to give the car quite some heft.

 As with most "scale" modelers, the American Models cars make for a nice starter point.
 I will be adding, replacing, and improving much on this car.
 I will also need to do some more research to see if there is a prototype match for this car.
 According to S-Helper Service, this model was based on the Central Railroad of New Jersey prototype.